-The U.S. Embassy in Beirut invites mid-career professionals who are Lebanese citizens or long-term Palestinian residents in Lebanon and have a proven track record of leadership, a commitment to public service, and the capacity to take full advantage of a self-defined program of independent study to apply for the Hubert H. Humphrey Fellowship Program for the 2019-2020 academic year.
+The U.S. Embassy in Beirut invites mid-career, professional Lebanese citizens or long-term Palestinian residents in Lebanon who have a proven track record of leadership, commitment to public service, and capacity to take full advantage of a self-defined program of independent study to apply for the Hubert H. Humphrey Fellowship Program for the 2020-2021 academic year.

-This program brings accomplished young and mid-level professionals to the United States for a one-year, non-degree program of combined academic and professional opportunities in a variety of fields.
-It is highly competitive and targeted towards the most qualified applicants in both the public and private sectors.
-Candidates should be between 30-50 years old, with at least five years of professional experience and a minimum of a bachelor degree.
+This program brings accomplished mid-level professionals to the United States for a one-year, non-degree program that combines academic and professional opportunities in a variety of fields.
+It is highly competitive and targeted toward the most qualified public and private sector applicants.
+Candidates should be 30 to 50 years old with at least five years of professional experience and a minimum Bachelor’s degree.
 Strong English language skills are required.

 Interested candidates should submit the following documents to apply to the program:

 - Essay: Your essay should specify the specific Humphrey field (see 16 areas of study listed here) to which you are applying, explain your motivation for participating in the program, and how you would apply benefits gained from the program in your home country.
 (500 words max)

 Applications can be submitted by e-mail to BeirutPD@state.gov or by mail, or delivered in-person to the U.S. Embassy in Awkar (PO Box 70-840, Antelias).
 Address the envelope to the attention of the Public Diplomacy Section.

 Applications must reach the U.S. Embassy by Friday August 16, 2019.

 Qualified candidates nominated by the U.S. Embassy for the program will be requested to complete an online application at a later stage.